zwang695/alexa-skills-list/README.md

 *Alexa, ask Fitness Logger to add ten pull downs with twenty pounds*

 FitnessLogger is an Alexa skill to keep track of your daily exercises.
-You can store your daily workouts by saying, "Twenty Pull Downs with fifty pounds.
+You can store your daily exercises and compare against your previous workouts.

 ***